iutools/iutools/doc/for-devs/test-plan.md

       second one.

 Spell check text that contains some Inuktitut and English words
-- System should leave the English words alone, and those words should not crash the spell checker
+- Spell check "nunavvvut main content"
+- System should leave "content" alone because it recognizes it contains some non-iu chars
+- As of 2023-01-31, the system still thinks that "main" is an IU word (because all of its chars are valid IU-roman chars) and will underline it as incorrect.
-- The Inuktut words should be spellchecked as usual
+- System should underline "nunavvvut" as incorrect, as usual.

 Concurency testing and Interruption
 - When you hit _Spell Check_